weechat/weechat/UPGRADING.md

 Custom bar items must now have a different name than default bar items (for example the custom bar item name `time` is now forbidden).\
-If you have such names in your config, WeeChat will now fail to load them (this should not happen anyway, since such bar items can not be properly used or can cause a crash of WeeChat).
+If you have such names in your config, WeeChat will now fail to load them (this should not happen anyway, since such bar items cannot be properly used or can cause a crash of WeeChat).

 ### Nick color infos